Jalapeno Plant Care: How to Grow and Care for Jalapenos

 2. Expose your jalapeno pepper plants to enough light

-Jalapenos are tropical native plants and therefore are well suited to hot weather/ places that receive full sun.
-Although jalapeno peppers can tolerate partial shade conditions, it is paramount to provide your jalapeno seedlings with at least 12 hours of direct sunlight a day.
+Although jalapeno peppers can tolerate partial shade conditions, providing your seedlings with at least 12 hours of direct sunlight a day is paramount.

 3. Water your jalapenos

-Jalapenos hate mushy spaces so, be careful not to overwater them as this might lead to problems such as droopy-yellow leaves and stunted growth.
-Too much water also lowers the soil/potting mix temperature and this makes it difficult for jalapenos to grow and produce fruits.
+Too much water also lowers the soil/potting mix temperature, making it difficult for jalapenos to grow and produce fruits.
 It can also lead to fungal infections and root rot.

-Even though we’ve advised on keeping the soil/ potting mix moist, it doesn’t hurt to expose your jalapenos to a few dry spells and allowing them to slightly wilt before watering.
-This might help the jalapeno plant produce hotter peppers with higher heat levels and more flavor.
+Even though it's advisable to keep the soil/ potting mix moist, exposing your jalapenos to a few dry spells and allowing them to wilt slightly before watering doesn't hurt.

 4. Apply fertilizer

-Start feeding your jalapenos with a timed slow-release fertilizer during watering as you follow directions on the leaflet and as per the size of the pot.
-Do this until the plants start to flower.
-As soon as your jalapenos begin to flower, change the fertilizer to a high potassium blend (most tomato fertilizers have this characteristic)
+As soon as your jalapenos begin to flower, change the fertilizer to a high-potassium blend (most tomato fertilizers have this characteristic)

-If you grow your jalapenos organically and once the plants start to flower, use a combination of bone and kelp meal, fish emulsion and, green sand (best plant food for chilies) to get similar effects to those of high potassium fertilizer.
-Increase the feedings as the plants become bigger and keep feeding up to about 2 weeks to harvesting.
+If you grow your jalapenos organically and once the plants start to flower, use a combination of bone and kelp meal, fish emulsion, and green sand (the best plant food for chilies) to achieve similar effects to those of high-potassium fertilizer.

 5. Prune your jalapenos